Yogi Bear (film): Box office

-Yogi Bear debuted at the American box office at #2 behind Tron: Legacy, with an under-performing $16.4 million compared to Tron Legacy's $44 million.
+Yogi Bear debuted at the American box office at No. 2 behind Tron: Legacy, with an under-performing $16.4 million compared to Tron Legacy's $44 million.
 The opening weekend was lower than Warner Bros. expected, but executives believed that the film would hold well throughout the holiday season.
 The film grossed $103.3 million in the United States and a worldwide total of $203.5 million against an $80 million budget.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 13% based on 105 reviews and an average rating of 3.7/10.
 The site's critical consensus reads, "Yogi Bear's 3D effects and all-star voice cast are cold comfort for its aggressively mediocre screenplay."
 On Metacritic the film has a score of 35 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Common Sense Media gave the film one star, saying "Dumber-than-average family comedy won't even impress kids."
 IGN gave the film 4.0/10, and summed up their review by saying "Of course, Yogi Bear is meant as a kids movie.
 And one supposes that it works on that level (the little ones at the press screening I attended seemed mildly amused).
 But we learned long ago that kids movies can operate on more than one level, and that's not something that director Eric Brevig (Journey to the Center of the Earth 3-D) or his screenwriters are interested in.
 The result is a movie that's dumber than the average bear.
 Though at least it has a pee joke in it."

-Spill.com appreciated the film for staying true to its original source material and not trying to "hip it up", comparing it to Alvin and the Chipmunks (2007), another live-action/CGI hybrid film that was also poorly received.